9 Best Banks in Ohio for 2024

 U.S. Bank offers one checking account, the Smartly® Checking account, which includes overdraft protection options, budgeting tools, and Smart Rewards®, a chance to earn benefits and pricing discounts.
 The account has a waivable monthly fee of $6.95.

-U.S. Bank also has one Standard Savings account with a $25 opening minimum balance and $4 monthly (waivable fee).
-It’s best for beginners.
-If you have more money to save and want more benefits, they have a robust Elite Money Market Account that earns 4.25% when you deposit at least $25,000 in new money into the account.
-They also have a Retirement Money Market account if you’re saving for the long term.
+U.S. Bank also has a regular savings account with a $25 opening minimum balance and $5 monthly (waivable fee).
+If you have more money to save and want more benefits, they have a robust Elite Money Market Account that earns high APY when you deposit at least $25,000 in new money into the account.

 U.S. Bank also offers credit cards, debit cards, car loans, mortgages, and business and commercial banking.